umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/azure-devops-pwsh.md

 ## Set up the Azure DevOps pipeline files

-While working with the project on you local machine, do the following to prepare the pipeline.
+While working with the project on you local machine, follow these steps to prepare the pipeline, using the [samples from the repository](https://github.com/umbraco/Umbraco.Cloud.CICDFlow.Samples).

+For Azure DevOps you will need the following files:
+- From the root folder
+  - `cloud.zipignore`
+- From `powershell` folder
+  - `Get-LatestDeployment.ps1`
+  - `Get-ChangesById.ps1`
+  - `New-Deployment.ps1`
+  - `Add-DeploymentPackage.ps1`
+  - `Start-Deployment.ps1`
+  - `Test-DeploymentStatus.ps1`
+- From the `powershell/azuredevops` folder
+  - `azure-release-pipeline.yml`
+  - `cloud-sync.yml`
+  - `cloud-deployment.yml`

+{% hint style="info" %}

+Download the provided sample scripts as ZIP from the [GitHub repository](https://github.com/umbraco/Umbraco.Cloud.CICDFlow.Samples/tree/main).
+Click on "Code" and then choose "Download ZIP".
+Then unzip it and use those files for the next steps.

+{% endhint %}

+Do the following to prepare the pipeline:
 - Copy the `cloud.zipignore` file to the root of your repository
-- Make a copy of the `.gitignore` and call it `cloud.gitignore`
+- Make a copy of the `.gitignore` from your repository and call the copy `cloud.gitignore`
   - Both files should be in the root of your repository
+  - In the bottom of the `.gitignore` add the line `**/git-patch.diff`
 - Also in the root, create a folder called `devops`
-- Copy the 3 YAML files into the `devops` folder
+- Copy the 3 YAML files from the `powershell/azuredevops` folder into the `devops` folder
 - Inside `devops` create an additional folder called `powershell`
-- Copy the Powershell scripts to the `powershell` folder
+- Copy the Powershell scripts from the `powershell` folder to the `powershell` folder
 - Commit the all changes, and push to Azure DevOps

 ## Configure Azure DevOps